 How to Determine If Your Vehicle Is a Lemon

 A “lemon” is a car, truck, utility vehicle, SUV, motorcycle, RV, travel trailer or other vehicle type that is defective.
 Whether the problem started immediately when you drove the vehicle off the dealership lot or it began many months or even years later, the defect is persistent, and mechanics can’t seem to fix it.
+If you’ve been involved in a motorcycle accident, it’s essential to consult with a qualified motorcycle accident lawyer to protect your rights and seek the compensation you deserve.
 From radio’s that don’t work to a battery that can’t hold a charge, there are many types of mechanical and electrical problems that can render a vehicle defective.
 These vehicles have spent too much time at the repair shop and not enough time on the road.
 To determine whether you have a lemon law claim, talk to our electric car lemon law lawyer.
 Before being eligible to file a claim, you need to have made a “reasonable number of attempts” to get your new vehicle repaired.
 While the law is somewhat vague about how many trips to the mechanic constitute a “reasonable number” of repair attempts, you need to give the dealership a sincere opportunity to fix it first before commencing legal action.

 A vehicle is a lemon when it has “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s warranty.
 Nonconformities significantly restrict the safety, use or value of the vehicle.
 There are many defects that could affect the vehicle’s safety, but there is no requirement under the law that the defect actually endangers you.

 Common defects that affect safety include:

 - Radio and navigation problems